clemsos/writings/_quora/2015-02-15-What-kind-of-organizational-discrimination-will-exist-in-the-future.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What kind of organizational discrimination will exist in the future? - Quora
+    What kind of organizational discrimination
+    will exist in the future? - Quora
 ---